KSSidhu/CMPT276/README.md

 |Emulator and Visualizer| Kirat and James        |
 |Chip8 Tool             | Chamodi and Aloshius   |
 |Games                  | Adam, Aloshius, Chamodi|

-## Risk analysis

-##### Exams and Other Courses:
-  - During exam periods work may be postponed or given to other team members who aren't studying for exams.
-  - Alternatively team members may focus on other components of the project until team member is free to continue.

-##### Experience:
-  - Most members are new to JavaScript and Chip8
-  - Research, research, research
-  - Tutorials for both are pursued and UI design will be researched by looking into previously created projects

-## Hardware and software requirements

-### Language and Libraries
-JavaScript, Selenium, HTML

-## Work breakdown

 Release 1:
 <ol>